1. Blog

 The way your dog pees can sometimes offer clues about their emotional state.
 Ever wonder, “Why is my dog peeing like that?”
 Here’s a breakdown of some common postures:

-2. Peeing and Napoleon Syndrome in Dogs
+2. Peeing and Napoleon Syndrome in Little Dogs

 A study published in the Journal of Zoology found that smaller male dogs tend to pee at a higher angle to appear larger than their actual size.
 Researchers at Cornell University noted that this may be a way for small dog breeds to “exaggerate their competitive ability” relative to larger dogs.